ayasin/frhttp/README.md

 Recall from earlier we mentioned that the GET (and in fact any server function other than listen) returns a stream.
 We call the onValue method of that stream to get our actual route for configuration.

 Once we have our route we can start configuring it.
 A route has 2 phases, `process` and `render`.
 In the process phase, we set up functions to be called when data is ready.
-To do this, we use the `on` method of process.
-Note that `when` is chainable so we don't need to keep calling `route.process`.  `when` takes a function definition object.
+To do this, we use the `when` method of the route.
+Note that `when` is chainable so we don't need to keep calling `route`.  `when` takes a function definition object.
 Here's what that object contains:

 field | required | description
 ------|----------|---------------